goschtl/zope/zc.testbrowser/trunk/src/zc/testbrowser/README.txt

     >>> browser = Browser()
     >>> browser.base = 'http://localhost:%s/' % TEST_PORT

     >>> browser.open('index.html')
     >>> browser.url
     'http://localhost:.../index.html'

-Once you have opened a web page initially, best practice for writing testbrowser doctests suggests using 'click' to navigate further (as discussed below), except in unusual circumstances.
+Once you have opened a web page initially, best practice for writing testbrowser doctests suggests using `click` to navigate further (as discussed below), except in unusual circumstances.

 The test browser complies with the IBrowser interface; see